About the Merri-bek Connectors Program

 - Help to facilitate effective communication between Council and our multicultural communities

 Messages are on topics such as:

-- Council services and programs
+- Council services, programs and events

 - Important Council updates about living in Merri-bek

 What do the Merri-bek Connectors do?